ChristosJ11/AlgoTradeBot/README.md

 # Alpacasupres
 This is a trading bot that uses the Alpaca api and the support and resistance strategy.
 # Combo
-Testing bot to see whether or not a use of support and resistance and EMA is a viable option
+Testing bot to see whether or not a use of support and resistance and EMA together is a viable option.
 # Supres
-Testing bot to optimize the support and resistance strategy
+Testing bot to optimize the support and resistance strategy.